RBT Data Collection & Graphing Quiz

 Continuous measurement records every instance of a behavior during observation.
 Common types include:

-- Duration: How long a behavior lasts
+- Duration – Measuring how long a behavior lasts from start to finish.

 ✅ Continuous measurement is used when behaviors are frequent, observable, and discrete.